XenitAB/xenitab.github.io/docs/xks/developer-guide/scheduling.md

 ### Node Selector

-You can schedule pods based on labels and nodeSelector, for example: "gpuEnabled: true"
+You can schedule pods based on labels and nodeSelector, for example: `gpuEnabled: true`

 Nodeconfig: